 2011 brought about many changes in the appearances of both First State Bank and Town & Country Insurance Agency at their Webster City locations.
 Town & Country had an open house celebrating not only remodeling but a complete new addition to the existing office at 409 Second Street.
 The new and renovated office spaces at the main bank, 505 Second Street were completed in December of 2011.
 The Loan Department is now all located in the new east wing of the bank.

-March of 2012, a new office opened in Clarion, Iowa.
-The 3200 square foot building houses a new full service bank as well as including drive-up lanes and an ATM inside.
-The Town & Country Insurance office moved into the new building.
+March of 2012, a new office constructed and opened in Clarion, Iowa.
+The 3200 square foot building houses a new full service bank including drive-up lanes and an ATM inside as well as a Town & Country Insurance office.

-Over the years additional products and services have been added; debit cards, Christmas Club Saving Accounts, imaging of statements, a Kids Club for those 12 and under, telephone and on-line banking, on-line teller, remote capture, mobile banking and F.A.L.C.O.N. monitoring for debit card customers, just to name a few.
+Over the years additional products and services have been added; debit cards, Christmas Club Saving Accounts, imaging of statements, a Kids Club for those 12 and under, telephone and on line banking, on-line teller, remote capture, mobile banking and Fraud monitoring for debit card customers, just to name a few.

-Current Board of Directors are; Robert Van Diest, Chairman, David Taylor, President and CEO of First State Bank, Douglas Follmann, Executive Vice-President and Agency Manager, Brian McLoughlin, CFO, John Van Diest, Arlo Van Diest and Ron Nagel.
+Current Board of Directors are; Robert Van Diest, Chairman, David Taylor, President and CEO of First State Bank, Douglas Follmann, Executive Vice-President and Agency Manager, Brian McLoughlin, CFO, John Van Diest, Jake Van Diest, Arlo Van Diest, Rob Dickey and Alyssa Schwering.